© Jason Goodman - Unsplash

 Workshops of the SCDH are usually held in German.

-The workshop is open to all humanities researchers at the University of Münster and students of the Digital Humanities certificate.
+The workshop offered by the SCDH uses simple examples and hands-on exercises to introduce the recording of texts with TEI.
+Participants must bring laptops with internet access.
+The workshop is open to all humanities researchers at the University of Münster as well as students of the certificate Digital Humanities.
 The number of participants is limited to 20.
-Participants should bring laptops connected to the WIFI.
-It is planned to hold the workshop in presence.
-Please register by 04.06.2024 at scdh@uni-muenster.de.
-Please also indicate whether you would like to attend the training as part of the DH certificate or as an employee.
+The workshop is part of the spring school "Manuskriptkulturen.
+Interdisziplinär.
+Digital" and will be held in physical attendance.
+Please register at gkm@uni-muenster.de.
+Please also indicate whether you would like to attend the course as part of the DH certificate or as an employee.

-Credit points: Participation in two SCDH workshops and the (collaborative) creation of a blog post on the DH blog enables you to earn one credit point (1 ECTS) for the certificate.
+Credit: Participation in this course and the (collaborative) creation of a blog post in the DH blog enables you to earn one credit point (1 ECTS) for the DH certificate.